apache/cxf/distribution/src/main/release/samples/jax_rs/sse_cdi/README.txt

 JAX-RS SSE Demo
 =================

-This is a SSE version of JAX-RS Basic Demo using CDI.
+This is a SSE broadcaster version of JAX-RS Basic Demo using CDI.

 A SSE endpoint service is provided on URL http://localhost:8686/rest/api/stats/sse which is broadcasting the SSE events to all subscribers (using RxJava 2 and SseBroadcaster).